 Richard Mendelson is a senior faculty member in the Music Production and Engineering Department at Berklee College of Music.
 A longtime educator, Mendelson specializes in mixing and recording.
 His former students include many Grammy Award–winning mixing and recording engineers.

 Mendelson's work has been featured in recordings by artists such as Rihanna, Nicole Scherzinger, Fergie, and Garbage, and he is a first-call mix-down engineer in the Boston area.
 Mendelson is an expert in digital sampling, and has created more than 10 international bestselling sample products for Big Fish Audio and East/West Communications.

 - Career Highlights

-- Experienced recording engineer, arranger, producer, and songwriter who has worked with artists including Boston, the Cars, Full Circle, the New Kids on the Block, Andy Pratt, Kurt Russell, Tiffany, Frankie Valli, and Peter Wolf
+- Experienced recording engineer, arranger, producer, and songwriter who has worked with artists such as Boston, the Cars, Full Circle, New Kids on the Block, Andy Pratt, Kurt Russell, Tiffany, Frankie Valli, and Peter Wolf

 - Co-owner of Synchro Sound Studios